Last Updated on

 7. The Bitter Taste Trick

-There are child-safe liquids available in medical stores or recommended by your paediatrician that is made to stop nail biting habit.
-Apply it to their nails.
+There are child-safe liquids available in medical stores that are made to quit the nail biting habit in children.
+You could ask your child’s paediatrician for a liquid and apply to their nails.
 Their bitter taste acts as a reminder to stop gnawing at their nails.

 8. Don’t Make it a Big Deal